Quandela/Perceval/docs/source/reference/components/processor.rst

 =============================

-Processors and RemoteProcessors expose the same behaviour in many ways, and most of the time, when a Processor is needed, it can be replaced with a RemoteProcessor
+Processors and RemoteProcessors expose the same behaviour in many ways, and most of the time, when a Processor is needed, it can be replaced with a RemoteProcessor.

 Creating Processors
 ^^^^^^^^^^^^^^^^^^^